Arydunnu/Risevest-Test/README.md

 // For Chrome
 WebDriver driver = new ChromeDriver();

-// For Firefox
-WebDriver driver = new FirefoxDriver();
-Or, configure this using TestNG parameters for flexible browser selection.

-# Reporting
-After the tests run, TestNG generates a default HTML report located in test-output.
-Open test-output/index.html in your browser to view the report.

 # Reporting with Allure
 To enable reporting with Allure:

-Add the Allure Maven dependency to pom.xml.
+## Add the Allure Maven dependency to pom.xml.
 Run tests with Allure reporting enabled: bash
 Copy code
 mvn clean test
 mvn allure:report
-View the report in your browser: bash
+## View the report in your browser:
+bash
 Copy code
 allure serve target/allure-results